Today’s burning question: what is power yoga?!?

 What are you waiting for?

 Now that we’ve figured out the answer to my question, I’m excited to get started and you should be too!
 If you’re a total yoga newbie, I would highly recommend a power yoga for beginners class to get you going.
+As you are starting out, be sure to include modifications to your poses to ease yourself into this style.

 We’ve learned the benefits and how it’s different from the more traditional slow flow yoga.